rakeshkolpepatil/Notes/C++_Notes.md

   ```

 ## Weird Integral types
-- Integral types of size less than 4 bytes do not support arithmetic operations.
+- **Integral types of size less than 4 bytes do not support arithmetic operations.**

-- Compiler smartly converts them into int data types which is of 4 bytes.
+- Compiler smartly converts them into int data types which is of **4 bytes**.
 - `char` and `short int` do not support arithmetic operations.
-- Similarly, integral types of size less than 4 bytes also do not support bitwise operations and same behavior can also be observed in case of other operations.
+- Similarly, **integral types of size less than 4 bytes also do not support bitwise operations** and same behavior can also be observed in case of other operations.

 ### Promotion of Small Integral Types
 - In C++, arithmetic and bitwise operations on small integral types like `char` and `short` promote them to `int` before the operation.